leoduan/leoduan.github.io/index.md

 #### Hello, thanks for checking out my website.

 I'm Leo Duan.
-I'm a statistician at University of Florida since 2018.
+I'm a statistician and an Associate Professor at University of Florida.

 My research aims to build new statistical methods, theory and computational toolboxes for addressing motivating application problems in neuroscience, engineering, and transportation science.
 The main statistical interest is in modeling the combinatorial objects that are routinely